braintree/braintree_express_example/README.md

    npm start
    ```

-   By default, this runs the app on port `3000`.
-You can configure the port by setting the environmental variable `PORT`.
+   By default, this runs the app on post `3030`.
+You can configure the post by setting the environmental variable `PORT`.

 ## Deploying to Heroku